Abhi-899/Lane-Detection/README.md

 # Lane-Detection
-This project is one of the important modules of the complete autonomous project
+This project is one of the important modules of the complete autonomous project.